JujuAdams/Bento/docs/0.2/Tech-Step.md

 2. If the element is eligible, execute Step code
 3. Iterate over children of the element in order and process them

 As an example, let's consider a Bento layer that is constructed like so:

 ```
 Bento layer
 ╰─ Root element
    ╰─ Inventory window
       ├─ Scrollbox
-      │  ├─ Apple item
+      │  ├─ Apple
-      │  ├─ Banana item
+      │  ├─ Banana
       │  │  ╰─ Peel button
-      │  ╰─ Cherry item
+      │  ╰─ Cherry
       ╰─ Close button
 ```